 I know of some people who’ve been able to buy cheap non-logo t shirts or jumpers and been able to buy just the badges to stitch on.
 That could be an option in some schools.

 Ask around where people get their child’s uniform from.
 Cheap uniform is fine, but does it last?
 Does it feel as nice for the child or do you need to wash it lots for it to lose the stiff feeling?
 All supermarkets now sell uniform, as well as Poundland in limited styles.

 I do buy cheap PE shorts (they just have ‘football’ style ones).
 N’s uniform supplier had weird sizing, and because they have a colour that isn’t navy or black I had to order from a random supplier online.
 Even with the postage, it cost less for 2 pairs of shorts than it did buying from the supplier.

 We’ve tried supermarket trousers and they didn’t fit N, plus I didn’t like the material.
 So I buy from Marks and Spencer, or Next if I can’t find the size or style in M&S. They last for 2 years of N’s wearing, plus are in perfect condition to pass on (excluding the 2 pairs he managed to shred the knees from falling over).
-They also tend to have different fits – so N has the slim fit rather than the regular which is too big round the leg and hips.
+They also tend to have different fit options from slim, regular, plus fit.

 Either to spend or to save through the year and then use points to buy the uniform.

 3. Use cashback sites for online shopping